 Advance health care directives provide instructions about the level of health care someone wants or does not want in the event that they become seriously ill and unable to speak for themselves.
 Advance directives can be short, simple statements expressing someone’s values and choices.
 Advance directives are not used as long as an individual is able to express his or her own decisions on whether to accept or refuse medical treatment.
 They are used only when an attending health care provider determines that someone is in a terminal condition and is no longer able to participate in making decisions regarding medical treatment.

 The Registry does not provide legal advice or legal services.
 Consumers should consult with their doctor, attorney or agencies that specialize in end-of-life care choices about any questions they have related to advance health care directives, living wills, health care (medical) powers of attorney and other personalized directives.
-Further information is available online including:

 How to File an Advance Directive

 You cannot file or change an advance directive online.
 To register a directive, you must be at least 18 years of age.